Annual Hispanic Achievement Awards

 CONEXIONES has been an advocate for changes in policies, practices and personnel of the Howard County Public School System, that improve the performance and educational outcomes for Hispanic students.
 These efforts directly resulted in the establishment of the Hispanic Achievement Specialist position within the HCPSS and the addition of Hispanic Achievement Liaisons in all schools with a substantial Hispanic population.
 This approach promises to serve as a national model.

-Conexiones Presents to the Board of Education
+Conexiones Advocacy with the Board of Education

 We support our mission by providing assistance and support to encourage students to complete high school, consider higher education opportunities and to be successful in their career choices.